 A file explorer window appears, allowing you to select a local image file to use as the widget icon.

 - To configure the Search Source Settings section, see the Search widget topic.
 The Near Me widget follows the same configuration steps.

 - In the Search Settings section of the widget configuration, specify the following options:

 - Search font color for search results—This is the color displayed in the title section of the search results.

 - Select search layer(s)—Select a layer or layers to be configured in the widget.

-- Set location button—Enabling parameter will display the set location button next to the search box.
+- Set Location Button—Enabling this option will display the Set Location button next to the search box.
 This will allow you to click the set location button, and click the map to set the search location.
-If you do not enable this parameter, clicking the map will automatically set the location.
+If you do not enable this option, clicking the map will automatically set the location.

-- Only draw selected search layer results—Enabling this parameter will only display features of the layer selected in the listed search results.
+- Only draw selected search layer results—Enabling this option will only display features of the layer selected in the listed search results.

-- Set buffer visibility—Enabling this parameter will display the buffer.
+- Set buffer visibility—Enabling this option will display the buffer.

 - Set buffer distance—Define the default value of the buffer slider.